-If you're interested in a career in healthcare, the experience of volunteering at a hospital is invaluable.
-As a high school student, the opportunity to interact with patients and healthcare staff is a rewarding way to learn firsthand how a large medical center operates.
-Note that during the summer break there is a more intensive 8-week program available.
+If you're a high school student who is interested in a career in healthcare, the experience of volunteering at Cedars-Sinai is invaluable.
+It offers the opportunity to interact with patients and healthcare staff and is a rewarding way to learn firsthand how a large medical center operates.
+Starting March 1, 2023, teen volunteer opportunities will be available year-round and require a minimum of 100 hours.

 You can choose either clinical (patient care) or clerical (administrative) volunteer assignments.
 As a student volunteer, your duties may include:

 High school student volunteers must be 14–17 years old and enrolled in high school.
 You will also need to: